dcro/arduino-temperature-humidity-monitor/README.md

 #define LEDPIN 9
 ```

-The code also relies on the following libraries:
+The code uses the following libraries:

     - DHTlib by Adafruit Industries
     - RTCLib by JeeLabs